Higher Auslander Algebras arising from Dynkin Quivers and n-Representation Finite Algebras: Introduction

-\begin{theorem} Let $A$ be an n-representation finite and n-hereditary algebra where $\cM$ is the unique n-cluster tilting object.
+\begin{theorem} Let $A$ be an $n$-representation finite and $n$-hereditary algebra where $\cM$ is the unique $n$-cluster tilting object.
 Consider the full subcategory of the bounded derived category $D^b(\modd A)$ denoted by $\cM^k$ whose objects are